xaionaro-go/echox/website/content/guide/response.md

 }
 ```

-> It possible to register multiple before and after functions
+> It is possible to register multiple before and after functions